Noela-Murugi/Sockets/README.md

 + Python3

 ## Contact Informantion
-Incase of any enquiries or contributions, be sure to email us at :
+Incase of any enquiries or contributions, be sure to email me at :
 + noela.murugi@student.moringaschool.com

 ## License